Best Grand Rapids Area Playgrounds Listed by Amenity and/or Location

 Grand Rapids Township Park (1836 E Beltline Ave NE Grand Rapids, MI 49525) This 58 acre park is tucked behind the Township Hall Complex and has an excellent handicap accessible playground!
 It also includes ball fields, soccer field, sand volleyball, tennis courts, basketball hoops, and nature trails that can be used for cross-country skiing in the winter.

-Frederik Meijer Gardens (1000 East Beltline Avenue NE, Grand Rapids, MI 49525) This 158 acre campus is a must-see for residents and visitors alike.
+Frederik Meijer Gardens & Sculpture Park (1000 East Beltline Avenue NE, Grand Rapids, MI 49525) This 158 acre campus is a must-see for residents and visitors alike.
 It features both indoor and outdoor gardens, a tropical conservatory, and nature trails winding through the grounds.
 The Lena Meijer Children’s Garden includes many attractions, including a tree house, water play area of the Great Lakes, an outdoor maze and much more.
 Indoor and outdoor is barrier free and handicap accessible.
 Admission fees apply.

 Huff Park (2399 Ball Ave NE Grand Rapids, MI 49505) This unique park includes a small playground and ball fields, which may sound not so unique, but think again!
 While the park is located in a city neighborhood, it makes you feel like you’re stepping into the country with its 30 acre wetland boardwalk trail!
 It’s the perfect place to take a stroll and spot a variety of wildlife living right in the city!
 Note: The City of Grand Rapids plans to make upgrades to the boardwalk, bathroom, and playground areas during the summer of 2017.